prep2/Kellermann-Foundation/Modern Instructions.md

 In order for your system to see these Tomcat and MariaDB in your terminal, you need to add your programs to your system environment varaibles.
 First, open **System Properties**, then open **Environment Variables**.
 Click the **Edit** button for system variables (make sure you're not editing your user variables just above).
 Then hit the **New** button and add the PATH variables for your programs.
 You want to use the */bin* folder inside the program folder.
 ![](https://i.imgur.com/vArAOqn.jpg)
-My PATH variables are marked by the yellow arrows.
+>My PATH variables for MariaDB and Tomcat are marked by the yellow arrows.

 You should be able to run "mysql" in your terminal after a restart of your computer.
 If there is an error reading "access denied for user...", then you have set up MariaDB successfully.